CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

     * Go to `Registration / Registration Preferences`, and set registration from Public to Invite Only
     * Go to `Registration / External Providers` and add a provider.
 We recommend Google, so the client can login with Google in 1 click.
     * Go to `Services / Git Gateway` and enable it.

+<a name="acknowledgments"></a>

+## Acknowledgments

+The author would like to acknowledge:
+* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template, which aims to improve on a few issues such as a breaking update to Astro v.4 due to outdated `astro-netlify-cms` integration.
+* [CodeStitch](https://codestitch.app/) - Some of their free stitches were used in this template.

 <a name="Conclusion"></a>